pimoroni/inventorhatmini-python/README.md

 You can optionally run `sudo raspi-config` or the graphical Raspberry Pi Configuration UI to enable interfaces.

+# Installation

-# Installing
+## Installing

 **Stable library (only) from PyPi:**

 * Just run `sudo python3 -m pip install inventorhatmini`

-This will install the library under the root user, which is required to use Inventor HAT Mini's RGB LEDs, which rely on the [rpi_ws281x package](https://pypi.org/project/rpi-ws281x/)
+This will install the library under the root user, which is required to use Inventor HAT Mini's RGB LEDs, which rely on the [rpi_ws281x package](https://pypi.org/project/rpi-ws281x/).

 In some cases you may need to install pip with: `sudo apt install python3-pip`